-Have you ever heard someone say that their significant other is “afraid of commitment?”
+Have you ever heard someone say their significant other is “afraid of commitment?”
 It’s a common issue among couples in movies and television.
 The person is aloof or puts off taking the plunge, even when they are tied down to their significant other.
-If they are paired up with someone who is more “clingy” or needs validation, things don’t always go well.
+Things don't always go well if they are paired up with someone who is more “clingy” or needs validation.

 Clinginess, fear of commitment, and many other common relationship issues may come from how a person was raised.
 Psychologists have done decades of work observing and studying how people form attachment styles when they are younger.
 These attachment styles heavily influence how the person approaches romantic relationships.